Iran: UK diplomatic protection for prisoner legally invalid

-TEHRAN, Iran (AP) - A top Iranian diplomat says the U.K.’s decision to give diplomatic protection to a British-Iranian national detained in Iran for nearly three years contravenes international law.
+TEHRAN, Iran (AP) - A top Iranian diplomat asserted on Friday that the U.K.’s decision to give diplomatic protection to a British-Iranian woman detained in Iran for nearly three years contravenes international law.

 British officials have said Iran has failed to meet its international obligations in its treatment of Nazanin Zaghari-Ratcliffe.